mayfrost/guides/INITIATION.md

 `mkfs.<BOOTLOADER_FILESYSTEM> /dev/sda1`

 ## CREATING (AND MOUNTING) MAIN DIRECTORIES
 The two most important are the root directory ("_/_") and the boot directory ("_/boot_"), both of which need at the end of this step to be mounted.
-However, if you are an experienced user you may have created other partitions for other directories like "_/home_" or "_var_", those need to be mounted too by the end of this step.
+However, if you are an experienced user you may have created other partitions for other directories like "_/home_" or "_/var_", those need to be mounted too by the end of this step.
 * Make a directory for the new root directory.
 `mkdir /mnt/drive`
 * Mount the new root directory.